-Veda Vyasa (Krishna Dvaipayana) is popularly known as the author as well as a character in one of the greatest epics – “Mahabharata”.
-Veda Vyasa in the Sanskrit language literally means that “one who classified the Vedas”.
+Veda Vyasa (Krishna Dvaipayana) is popularly known as the author and a character in one of the greatest epics – “Mahabharata.”
+Veda Vyasa in the Sanskrit language means “one who classified the Vedas.”
 Veda Vyasa is also known to be the transcriber of Vedas and Puranas.

 Here are some interesting facts about Veda Vyasa.